-Crypto’s plunge wipes out profits for everyday investors
+Crypto collapse erases more than $1 trillion in wealth, forcing a reckoning for everyday investors

 The SEC has taken 97 enforcement actions against industry players since 2013, including 24 last year, according to Cornerstone Research.

-Jose Santana Torres, a taxi driver who began trading cryptocurrency around 2018, after accepting payment for rides in Bitcoin, said he felt insulated from volatile market shifts because he moved valuable holdings in Bitcoin and Ether into Tether, a so-called stablecoin that claimed to be backed by an equivalent amount of U.S. dollars.
-The company paid a $41 million fine to the U.S. Commodity Futures Trading Commission in October to settle allegations that the claim was misleading.
+Jose Santana Torres, a taxi driver who began trading cryptocurrency around 2018, after accepting payment for rides in bitcoin, said he felt insulated from volatile market shifts because he moved valuable holdings in bitcoin and Ether into Tether, a “stablecoin” that claimed to be backed by an equivalent amount of U.S. dollars.
+The company was ordered to pay a $41 million fine to the U.S. Commodity Futures Trading Commission in October to settle allegations that the claim was misleading.

 Chris Alcantara contributed to this report.